-3.2 Cognitive Psychology.
+3.2 Cognitive Psychology

-One of the artificial scenes was created to illustrate Craik's illusion (Brindley 1960, Cornsweet 1970).
+One of the artificial scenes was created to illustrate Craik's illusion [8,23].
 Here a sharp edge is bordered by second-order gradients.
-As one might expect the smooth gradients are lost in the thresholding and reconstruction produces two regions each of uniform brightness.
+As one might expect, the smooth gradients are lost in the thresholding and reconstruction produces two regions each of uniform brightness.
 The difference in brightness between the regions is equal to the original intensity step at the edge.

-The fact that the process presented here falls prey to this

-illusion is of course no proof that humans use the same mechanism.
-It is interesting that this technique allows one to predict for example the appearance of pictures containing incompletely closed curves with second-order gradients on either side.
+The fact that the process presented here falls prey to this illusion is of course no proof that humans use the same mechanism.
+It is interesting, however, that this technique allows one to predict the appearance of pictures containing incompletely closed curves with second-order gradients on either side.

-3.3 Neuro-physiology.
+3.3.
+Neurophysiology

 The method described here for obtaining lightness from image intensity suggests functions for a number of structures in the primate retina.
 The horizontal cells appear to be involved in the forward transformation, while some of the amacrines may be involved in the inverse transformation.
-For details see the paper by David Marr {Marr 1974}, in which he uses this hypothesis to explain an astonishing number of facts about the retina.
+For details, see the paper by Marr [24] in which he uses this hypothesis to explain an astonishing number of facts about the retina.